ymyke/tessa/DEVNOTES.md

 - Would still need a wrapper/monkeypatching function in fignal to patch in the LNKD pricepoint.
 - Use tessa in pypme for the investpy variants?
+- Do we have a timezone issue?
+Do the different APIs return datetimes in different timezones and should the standardized?